Who can we trust? LLM-as-a-jury for Comparative Assessment: Results

 \subsection{Judge Reliability Analysis}

-This section examines whether the judge-specific discriminators learned by \textit{BT-$\sigma$} capture meaningful differences in LLM judge reliability.
+This section examines whether the judge-specific discriminators learned by BT-$\sigma$ capture meaningful differences in LLM judge reliability.
 Intuitively, a smaller $\sigma_{k}$ (equivalently, a larger $1/\sigma_{k}$) corresponds to a judge with sharper and more consistent pairwise judgments.
-Figure~\ref{fig:summeval_scatter_avg_prob} plots $1/\sigma_k$ against the evaluation performance of each LLM judge on SummEval, measured by SRC between \textit{Avg-Prob} rankings and human judgments.
+Figure~\ref{fig:summeval_scatter_avg_prob} plots $1/\sigma_k$ against the evaluation performance of each LLM judge on SummEval, measured by SRC between Avg-Prob rankings and human judgments.
 A clear positive relationship is observed, with higher-performing judges exhibiting smaller discriminator values (i.e. larger $1/\sigma_{k}$).
 The overall Pearson correlation (PCC) is 72.2\%, suggesting that the learned discriminator $\sigma_k$ provides a strong unsupervised signal of judge reliability.
-A similar trend is observed on Topical-Chat, and the corresponding scatter plot is provided in Appendix~\ref{app:scatter_topical}.
+A similar trend is observed on Topical-Chat and NovelEval, and the corresponding scatter plots are provided in Appendix~\ref{app:scatter_topical} and Appendix~\ref{app:scatter_noveleval}.

 Table~\ref{tab:summeval_topical_sigma_src_pcc} reports both Pearson (PCC) and Spearman (SRC) correlations between $1/\sigma_k$ and judge performance across evaluation aspects on SummEval and Topical-Chat.
 Positive correlations are consistently observed across all aspects and both datasets.
 While PCC reflects linear alignment between discriminator magnitude and absolute performance, the consistently strong SRC values indicate that the learned discriminators reliably preserve the relative ordering of judges by quality.
-This alignment explains why \textit{BT-$\sigma$} improves aggregation performance, as judges with higher internal consistency exert greater influence on the inferred ranking while noisier judges are naturally downweighted.
+This alignment explains why BT-$\sigma$ improves aggregation performance, as judges with higher internal consistency exert greater influence on the inferred ranking while noisier judges are naturally downweighted.